Connect with Nature

 Award-winning author Melanie Choukas-Bradley has a deep-seated passion for nature.
 In 1981, when she first moved to DC, she cataloged over 300 tree species in and around the metropolitan area.
 In her writing, Choukas-Bradley advocates for humans to form a relationship with nature by sharing simple ways to do so, including forest-bathing.

 Forest-bathing, a term coined in Japan, and a translation of the word shinrin-yoku, is about immersing yourself, with all your senses, into the beauty and wonder of nature.
 And no, you don’t need to be in a forest to do it.
 You can forest bathe sitting under a nearby tree, walking in your backyard, or even virtually.
-It’s all about finding your wild home, a safe place that you become familiar with, and can return to for peace and serenity after a long day, long week, or long of couple months.
+It’s all about finding your wild home, a safe place that you become familiar with, and can return to for peace and serenity after a long day, long week, or long couple of months.

 Does this pandemic climate have you feeling overwhelmed?
 Pick up a copy of Choukas-Bradley’s latest book, Connecting with Nature in a Time of Crisis, to discover more ways to integrate your life with nature.